nakujaproject/nakujaAvionicsOnboarding/Onboarding/newMember.md

-# New employee orientation and checklist
+# New member orientation and checklist

 ## Introduction

-We, the avionics team, have created an onboarding checklist to assist a newcomer through the days, weeks, and months as a new member.
+We, the Avionics team, have created an onboarding checklist to assist a newcomer through the days, weeks, and months as a new member.
 This document serves as a list of tasks for you to complete with corresponding timelines.
 Some items listed below are transactional (for example: completing a form) while others involve having conversations or taking classes to learn more about how Nakuja avionics works.

 ## Links and resources